Walt Anderson (American football): Family

 He is married to Afshan and they have one child together (he and his wife each have two children from previous marriages).
 He currently resides in Sugar Land, Texas.
+His son Derek is also an official who joined the NFL for the 2024 season.

 Other professions

-After completing his undergraduate studies at Sam Houston State University and received a Doctorate of Dentistry from the University of Texas Health Science Center at Houston (UTHealth) School of Dentistry, he became a dentist.
+After completing his undergraduate studies at Sam Houston State University and receiving a doctorate of dentistry from the University of Texas Health Science Center at Houston (UTHealth) School of Dentistry, he became a dentist.
 He retired from dentistry in 2003 when he was promoted to referee in the NFL.